SerCom-KC/cartoon-network-schedule/next-showings.md

 12:30PM Clarence - Goose Chase; Breehn Ho
 01:00PM Craig of the Creek - You're It; Dog Decider
 01:30PM Clarence - Missing Cat; Talent Show
-02:00PM Clarence - Where the Wild Chads Are; Chalmers Santiago
+02:00PM Clarence - Chalmers Santiago; Where the Wild Chads Are
 02:30PM Craig of the Creek - Bring Out Your Beast; Jessica Goes to the Creek
-03:00PM Craig of the Creek - Lost in the Sewer; The Final Book
+03:00PM Craig of the Creek - The Final Book; Lost in the Sewer
 03:30PM Clarence - RC Car; Just Wait in the Car
 04:00PM Clarence - Ren Faire; In Dreams
 04:30PM Craig of the Creek - Too Many Treasures; The Future is Cardboard
 05:00PM Clarence - Escape from Beyond the Cosmic; Time Crimes
 05:30PM Clarence - Lost Playground; Attack the Block Party
+06:00PM Craig of the Creek - The Brood; Wildernessa
+07:00PM Craig of the Creek - Sunday Clothes; Escape from Family Dinner
+07:30PM Craig of the Creek - Monster in the Garden; Itch to Explore

 ### Monday, June 11th
 06:00AM Steven Universe - Future Vision
 06:15AM Ben 10 - All Koiled Up
 07:00AM Ben 10 - King Koil
+07:15AM Unikitty! - Pet Pet
+07:30AM Unikitty! - Kitty Court; Dinner Apart-y
 08:00AM Ben 10 - The Charm Offensive
 09:00AM Ben 10 - Double Hex
+09:15AM The Amazing World of Gumball - The Sale
+09:30AM The Amazing World of Gumball - The Awkwardness; The Gift
 10:00AM Ben 10 - Ye Olde Laser Duel
 11:00AM Ben 10 - Ben Again and Again
 12:00PM Ben 10 - King Koil
+12:15PM The Amazing World of Gumball - The Vase
+12:30PM The Amazing World of Gumball - The Vegging; The Matchmaker
 01:00PM Ben 10 - The Charm Offensive
 02:00PM Ben 10 - Double Hex
 03:00PM Ben 10 - Ye Olde Laser Duel
 03:15PM OK K.O.!
 Let's Be Heroes - You Are Rad
 03:30PM OK K.O.!
 Let's Be Heroes - Just Be a Pebble; KO's Video Channel
 04:00PM Ben 10 - Ben Again and Again
+04:15PM The Amazing World of Gumball - The Kids
+04:30PM The Amazing World of Gumball - The Coach; The Joy
 05:00PM Ben 10 - King Koil
 06:00PM Ben 10 - The Charm Offensive
 07:00PM Ben 10 - Double Hex